The 10 Best Plantar Night Splints of 2026 (Stop Morning Heel Pain)

 Velcro on the adjustment strap can wear out over time

-If the idea of strapping a hard, bulky “boot” to your leg every night makes you want to give up, the BraceAbility Plantar Fasciitis Night Sock offers a minimalist and much more comfortable alternative.
+The BraceAbility Plantar Fasciitis Night Sock offers a minimalist and much more comfortable alternative if the idea of strapping a hard, bulky “boot” to your leg every night makes you want to give up.
 This device isn’t a boot at all; it’s a soft, ankle-high sock-like wrap made from medical-grade materials.
 Its clever design works by using an adjustable strap that connects the ankle cuff to the toe box.
 When you tighten this strap, it gently pulls your toes upward, placing your foot in a state of dorsiflexion.
 This action provides a deep, therapeutic, and consistent stretch to your plantar fascia and Achilles tendon as you sleep, which is critical for allowing the connective tissue to heal in a lengthened position.

 This sock’s design does create a few specific comfort challenges.
-The most common complaint is that the closed-toe box, made of neoprene-like material, gets very hot and makes feet sweat.
-Many users solve this by wearing a thin cotton sock inside the splint.
+The closed-toe box, made of neoprene-like material, can get quite hot and cause sweating.
+This is often mitigated by wearing a thin cotton sock inside the splint.
 Secondly, all the stretching force is concentrated on your toes, which can cause cramping, numbness, or uncomfortable pressure on the big toe or the toe seam.
-Finally, that non-slip bottom is a double-edged sword: while helpful for a quick walk, many users find it grips the bedsheets, making it frustrating to roll over or get untangled during the night.
+Finally, that non-slip bottom is a double-edged sword: while helpful for a quick walk, it has a tendency to grip the bedsheets, which can make it frustrating to roll over or stay untangled during the night.

 Because this splint offers a gentle, adjustable stretch rather than a rigidly locked hold, it is an ideal solution for a specific type of person.
 This sock is best for those with mild to moderate plantar fasciitis who value comfort and minimalism above all else.
 If you are a restless sleeper, a hot sleeper, or you’ve already failed to tolerate a rigid boot, this is the perfect “starter” splint.
 It provides significant morning pain relief without the cumbersome, sleep-disrupting bulk of a traditional brace.